 The condition occurs as a result of overworked valves in the ovarian vein due to increased blood flow during and after pregnancy.
 These valves allow blood to flow backward via the veins, which can lead to the development of the blood pooling in the veins, causing pelvic congestion syndrome.
 This condition is prevalent in young women with two or more children.

 Severe pain around the pelvis and the lower abdomen is the most serious symptom associated with the condition.
 Although the pain usually occurs on one side of the body, it can also develop on both sides concurrently.

 Unfortunately, most women suffer from this pain even after giving birth.
 The syndrome can also worsen other conditions like irritable bowel syndrome, which can result in discomfort and problems when these women go back to work.

 Pelvic congestion syndrome is widely detected using ultrasound.
 Most vein specialists report that complaints about varicose veins in the legs are often due to problems in the pelvic parts.
 Working mothers can, therefore, notice these symptoms when planning to go back to work and after pregnancy.

 Medical treatments that can reduce the size of veins and pain are available.
 Pelvic vein embolization is the most common treatment.
 The procedure basically involves an injection that seals the veins.

 If you want to head back to work and build your career after an extended period, you must get the right diagnosis and treatment for pelvic congestion syndrome.
-South Texas Vein Institute is a great place to start.
+DHR Health Vein Institute is a great place to start.
 Contact us today to book a consultation in Edinburg and learn more!